U.S. Stocks Up on Energy, Mining Companies

 ADVERTISEMENT

-Shares of miners also advanced on gains in base metals prices after Chinese President Xi Jinping pledged more than $100 billion in new financing as part of a mega-infrastructure project.
+Shares of mining companies also advanced on gains in base metals prices after Chinese President Xi Jinping pledged more than $100 billion in new financing as part of a mega-infrastructure project.

 In currencies, the euro rose 0.4% against the dollar to $1.0980.
 Speculative euro positions surged into positive territory for the first time since May 2014, according to the most recent CFTC data, as investors drew encouragement from French election results and improving economic data.

-The yield on the benchmark 10-year U.S Treasury note was little changed Monday at 2.337%, according to Tradeweb, from 2.331% Friday.
+The yield on the benchmark 10-year U.S. Treasury note rose to 2.348%, according to Tradeweb, from 2.331% Friday.
 Yields move inversely to prices.

-Still, investors continue to bet the economy will be strong enough for the Federal Reserve to raise interest rates in June.
-Fed-funds futures tracked by CME Group, which are used by investors to bet on central bank policy, currently suggest a 74% chance of a rate rise next month, down from 83% a week ago.
+Investors continue to bet the economy will be strong enough for the Federal Reserve to raise interest rates in June.
+Fed-funds futures, which are used by investors to bet on central bank policy, currently suggest a 74% chance of a rate rise next month, down from 83% a week ago, according to the CME Group.

 "More recent figures haven't been great, but certainly this year we've had fairly strong [economic] numbers out," said Paul Flood, multiasset manager at Newton Investment Management.